cgarbin/cgarbin.github.io/_posts/2021-03-21-decision-threshold-effect-on-accuracy.md

 <!--more-->

 Here we will analyze the effect of an important factor a model uses to decide the correct prediction (label) for classification problems, the **decision threshold**.
-We will see that without understanding how a model decides what "correct" is, talking about the model accuracy is premature.
+We will see that without understanding how a model decides what "correct" is, talking about the model's accuracy is premature.

 We use _accuracy_ in this text as the number of correct predictions on the test set, divided by the number of instances in the test set.

 ```text
                  Number of correct predictions